Thomas of Woodstock, Duke of Gloucester

-Thomas of Woodstock, 1st Duke of Gloucester (7 January 1355 – 8 or 9 September 1397) was the fifth surviving son and youngest child of King Edward III of England and Philippa of Hainault.
+Thomas of Woodstock, Duke of Gloucester (7 January 1355 – 8 or 9 September 1397) was the fifth surviving son and youngest child of King Edward III of England and Philippa of Hainault.
+He led the rebellion of the Lords Appellant against his nephew, King Richard II, in 1388.
+In 1397, he was accused of treason and imprisoned; while awaiting trial, he was assassinated, presumably on Richard's orders.

 Early life

 Thomas was born on 7 January 1355 at Woodstock Palace in Oxfordshire after two short-lived brothers, one of whom had also been baptised Thomas.
 He married Eleanor de Bohun in 1374, was given Pleshey Castle in Essex, and was appointed Constable of the Realm, a position previously held by the Bohuns.
 The younger sister of Woodstock's wife, Mary de Bohun, was subsequently married to Henry of Bolingbroke, Earl of Derby, who later became King Henry IV of England.

 In 1377, at the age of 22, Woodstock was knighted and created Earl of Buckingham.
+In 1378 his London home was broken into by a mob, which led to him getting a Charter for London government agreed the previous year revoked.
 On 22 June 1380 he became Earl of Essex in right of his wife.
 In 1385, he received the title Duke of Aumale, and at about the same time was created Duke of Gloucester.